-- 1 After selecting the desired requirement in a work pane, select Delete from the Requirements group of the Actions pane. - 2 You are prompted to confirm the operation.
-Click the OK button.
+- 1 Select on or several requirements in a work pane. - 2 Select Delete from the Requirements set of the Actions pane. - 3 Click OK to confirm the operation.

 Undeleting a Requirement

 When you delete a requirement, it is marked as deleted, but the data is retained.
 When you undelete a requirement, a new version replaces the previous version to ensure that a full audit trail of the requirement's deletion is maintained.